grails/grails-views/README.md

 ### Rendering Domain Classes

-Typically your model my involve one or many domain instances.
+Typically your model may involve one or many domain instances.
 JSON views provide a `render` method for rendering these.

 For example given the following domain class: